-1. Click Add New... shown in Figure 5-66, you will see the following screen.
+1. Click Add New... shown in Figure 5-63, you will see the following screen.

-Add or Modify a Static Route Entry
+Add or Modify a Stat tic Route Entry

 Destination Network:

 Subnet Mask:

 Default Gateway:

-Status: Enabled
+Status: Enabled 🖌

 Save Back

-Figure 5-67 Add or Modify a Static Route Entry
+Figure 5-63 Add or Modify a Static Route Entry

-- 2. Enter the following data: - > Destination Network - The Destination Network is the address of the network or host that you want to assign to a static route. - > Subnet Mask The Subnet Mask determines which portion of an IP Address is the network portion, and which portion is the host portion. - ➤ Gateway - This is the IP Address of the gateway device that allows for contact between the Router and the network or host. - 3.
-Select Enabled or Disabled for this entry on the Status pull-down list. - 4.
+- 2. Enter the following data: - Destination Network The Destination Network is the address of the network or host that you want to assign to a static route. - Subnet Mask The Subnet Mask determines which portion of an IP Address is the network portion, and which portion is the host portion. - Default Gateway This is the IP Address of the gateway device that allows for contact between the Router and the network or host. - 3.
+Select Enabled or Disabled for this entry on the Status drop-down list. - 4.
 Click the Save button to make the entry take effect.